 Step 1: Finish Your Undergraduate Degree

-You need to pursue certifications in Business Analyst-related courses to expand your skill set.
-To learn more about Business Analytics effectively, it is better to enroll in an online certification course that gives an in-depth knowledge of SQL, Tableau, Power BI, Agile Scrum Master, and other business analysis principles and tools.
-A certification will definitely help you improve your Business Analyst career growth.
+You need to pursue certifications in business-analysis-related courses to expand your skill set.
+To learn more about business analysis effectively, it is better to enroll in an online certification course that gives an in-depth knowledge of SQL, Tableau, Power BI, Agile Scrum Master, and other business analysis principles and tools.
+A certification will definitely help you improve your career growth in the domain.

 Step 3: Gain Hands-on Experience

 If you are studying, you can still get a head start in your career with summer internships in related fields.
-Gaining hands-on experience is well needed in a job as a Business Analyst because you can make better decisions only when you have experience.
-Moreover, to work on various tools such as Tableau and Power BI, you need a lot more experience.
-If you are already working in another job role and wish to switch to business analysis, then ask your supervisor or manager to consider you for projects that require business analysis skills or to put you on a team that might require you to work as a Business Analyst.
-This would help you gain experience, and eventually, you will be on track in your Business Analyst career.
+Gaining hands-on experience is essential as it will familiarize you with the workings of the industry, which will help in making you job-ready.
+Moreover, you need a lot more experience to work on various tools such as Tableau and Power BI.
+If you are already working in another job role and wish to switch to business analysis, then ask your supervisor or manager to consider you for projects that require business analysis skills or to put you on a team that might require you to work as a business analyst.
+This would help you gain experience, and, eventually, you will be on track to have a business analyst career.

-The scope of a Business Analyst job is vast, and there are multiple opportunities for a Business Analyst in the industry.
-Therefore, if you are a Business Analyst enthusiast, then choose the right Business Analyst career path and pursue the same.
-Intellipaat will help you in landing your dream job.
-Through various hands-on assignments and case studies, Intellipaat’s Business Analyst Certification will train you on the core skill sets of Business Analysts, such as requirement preparation and elicitation, project management, Business Analyst methods and techniques, business process modeling, and more.
+The scope of a business analyst job is vast, and there are several opportunities for a business analyst in the industry.
+Therefore, if you want a career as a business analyst, then Intellipaat will help you in landing your dream job.
+Through various hands-on assignments and case studies, Intellipaat’s Business Analyst Certification will train you in the core skills required by business analysts, such as preparation and elicitation, project management, business analysis methods and techniques, business process modeling, and more.
 Enroll yourself in this Business Analyst course today and gain in-depth knowledge.

 If you have any questions related to Business Analysis, ask them in our community now!